TrejGun/nestjs-auth/apps/session-rest/README.md

 -H "Content-Type: application/json"
 ```

-Also you can login with provider of your choice on
+Also, you can log in with provider of your choice on
 http://localhost:3000/auth/login

 This will return your profile